openstack/openstack-manuals/doc/contributor-guide/source/first-timers-quickstart.rst

      Permission denied (publickey).

-  Doublecheck the :guilabel:`Settings` page at http://review.openstack.org to make sure your public key on the computer or virtual server has been copied to SSH Public Keys on https://review.openstack.org/#/settings/ssh-keys.
-If you have not adjusted your ``.ssh`` configuration, your system may not be connecting using the correct key for Gerrit.
+  Double check the :guilabel:`Settings` page at http://review.openstack.org to make sure your public key on the computer or virtual server has been copied to SSH public keys on https://review.openstack.org/#/settings/ssh-keys.
+If you have not adjusted your ``.ssh`` configuration, your system may not be connecting using the correct key for gerrit.

   List your local public key on Mac or Linux with: